Aug 29 – Sept 3, 2021 Overnight Camp near Tacoma WA

 Sunday Starting Point & Times: Camp Curran, 13220 50th Ave E, Tacoma, WA 98446 with arrival between 4:00-5:00 in time for dinner and orientation from 5:00-6:00.

 Friday Ending Times: If you can join us for our end-of-camp presentations, arrive at Camp Curran in time for our 3:30-4:00 project demonstrations and 4:00-4:30 closing circle.
 Please don’t leave before 4:30 since the closing is very important for integration of this profound camp experience.
 You can also stay to help us clean up from 4:30-5:00, and have dinner from 5:00-5:30 with latest departure time of 6 p.m.

-DISCOUNTS: Standard cumulative discounts are $5 per additional week you attend this summer, $5 off per additional family member attending this summer, and $5 off for successfully referring other families who register campers this summer.
+DISCOUNTS: Standard cumulative discounts are $10 per additional week you attend this summer, and $10 off per additional family member attending this summer,.

 Check/Mail/Email Registration Option: Open our Registration Form (Word or PDF or Google Doc) on your computer, fill out one per new participant (not needed for returning campers) and send or email it back to us.
 We also have a Bilingual Chinese-English Registration Form PDF or Word Doc.
 You can also send a check deposit payable to Wolf Camp, 1026 14th St. SW, Puyallup WA 98371 or fill out the registration form and pay deposits by calling with a credit card, or using paypal as described below.